-Check out this in-depth guide to the cultural Japanese city and begin planning your Kyoto Itinerary for you visit the expansive region.
+Hey travellers to Japan, check out this in-depth guide to the cultural Japanese city and begin planning your Kyoto Itinerary for your visit to the expansive region.

 Four Days in Kyoto, it hardly seems enough.
 Therefore, I can only cringe when I see travellers’ itineraries of Japan that only include a day in Kyoto.

-Can you imagine trying to fill in the Fushimi Irani Shrine, Kinkaku-Ji temple, Nijo Castle, Kiyomizudera, Arashiyami and other must-see attractions in about 12-hours?
-It’s not at all possible, because these fantastic places need valuable time and energy to appreciate the beauty of each attraction.
+Can you imagine trying to fill in the Fushimi Irani Shrine, Kinkaku-Ji Temple, Nijo Castle, Kiyomizudera, Arashiyami and other must-see attractions in about 12-hours?
+It’s not possible because these fantastic places need valuable time and energy to appreciate the beauty of each attraction.

-A Kyoto 4 day Itinerary requires careful planning, and in this article, I hope to assist you in managing your time in one of Japan’s most popular Cities that has an abundance of unique places to see.
+A Kyoto 4 day Itinerary requires careful planning.
+In this article, I hope to assist you in managing your time in one of Japan’s most popular cities with an abundance of unique places to see.

 My own time in Kyoto required long days travelling by the magnificent public transportation system or wandering through the region by foot and taking everything in as slowly as possible.

-I had the pleasure of visiting eye-catching temples, historic landmarks and exploring the great outdoors with splendid scenery against the mountains in the background.
+I enjoyed visiting eye-catching temples, historic landmarks and exploring the great outdoors with splendid scenery against the mountains in the background.

 For now, let’s prepare the itinerary and get your trip to Kyoto off to a positive start with a rough plan of what to do and where to go when visiting Kyoto.